 The Mature Student Orientation Programme is designed to develop the required academic skills to help students in their pursuit of study.
 It greatly values the particular contribution of mature students to the academic and social environment of the College.
 IADT has a thriving mature student population comprising 10% of the student body.
 Supports offered to mature students at IADT have traditionally included financial assistance, Learning Support, Counselling and individual meetings with the Access Officer.

 To support mature students who may be returning to education after a period of time, IADT offer a Mature Student Orientation Programme, it is a great opportunity to meet fellow students and support staff.
 It includes a tour of the campus, an introduction to academic writing skills, wellbeing at college and a guide to using the library.

-Mature Student Orientation 2019 takes place on 2nd-4th September between 10am-4pm daily.
+Mature Student Orientation takes place in late August.

 For further details please contact: email@example.com

 Community Mentoring is an initative at IADT which sees our students act as mentors in order to encourage participation in Higher Education.